Monday 12th November

 “KEVIN!
 Put that diary down and come give me a hug!”

-I keep telling her I’ll be down in a second, but she’s been shouting up for hours.
+I keep telling her I’ll be down in a second, but she’s been shouting up for three hours now.
 I don’t know what she’s getting herself so worked up for, she’ll have the dog for company AND my sister up the road and that’s more than I’ll have.
 A guilt trip is one journey I DON’T want, thank you very much.

-Packing was a nightmare.
-How can anyone predict what they might need to cover all eventualities for the next few months?
-Yes, my backsack is taller than my wardrobe, but it can’t hold as much, even with the additional rucksack that zips onto it.
-It’s taken me seven attempts to pack, each time with lower expectations, and it looks like I’m going to have to go without my Playstation, most of my shoes and the dog.
+Packing has been a complete nightmare.
+How can anyone prepare for every possible eventuality when you don’t even know how long you’ll be gone for?
+Yes, my backpack is taller than my wardrobe, but somehow it holds less, even with the additional rucksack zipped to the back like Rachel clinging to Bev.
+It’s taken seven attempts to pack, each time with lower expectations, and it looks like I’m going to have to go without my Playstation, most of my books and the dog.
 I just can’t get them in.

-The girls have been saving up for this for over a year, whereas I, on the other hand, have two empty credit cards and the urge to be reckless.
+The girls have been saving for this trip for over a year, whereas I, on the other hand, have two empty credit cards and the urge to be reckless.

 Fuck it.
 I’m off.